-- 2. Click >>.
+- 2. Click .
 The Subject Area "Sales" and all four Business Entities are placed in the Selected elements list box and appear under the Logical node. - 3.
-Select the option to open the generated model in ER/Studio when the export is complete.

-Note: This assumes you have ER/Studio Data Architect 7.0 or above installed on your computer.
+Select the option to open the generated model in ER/Studio when the export is complete. - NOTE: This assumes you have ER/Studio Data Architect 7.0 or above installed on your computer. - 4.
+Click OK, and ER/Studio Data Architect opens with the model you exported from ER/Studio Business Architect.

-- 4. Click OK, and ER/Studio Data Architect opens with the model you exported from ER/Studio BA. - Note: The Shipping element may not be visible in the Diagram View because it was placed to the right off the screen.
+NOTE: The Shipping element may not be visible in the Diagram View because it was placed to the right off the screen.
 You can rearrange the elements in the Diagram View area.

-Session 6: Importing an ER/Studio Data Architect Model to a Conceptual Model
+Session 6: Importing an ER/Studio Data Architect model to a Conceptual Model

-In this session we will cover how easy it is to import an ER/Studio Data Architect (ER/Studio DA) Model into an ER/Studio BA Conceptual Model.
-Also, once that model has been imported, we will walk through the steps of updating it from an updated ER/Studio DA model.
+In this session we will cover how easy it is to import an ER/Studio Data Architect (ER/Studio DA) Model into an ER/Studio Business Architect Conceptual Model.
+Also, once that model has been imported, we will walk through the steps of updating it from an updated ER/Studio Data Architect model.

-Importing an ER/Studio DA Model
+Importing an ER/Studio Data Architect Model

-- 1. In the Model View, right-click the Conceptual Model "Sales" and select Import > From ER/Studio Data Architect> Create New Conceptual Objects.... - The import type of ER/Studio DA diagram is selected by default.
-In the Location dialog, browse to the location of your ER/Studio BA installation and go to the following directory: ...\Program Files\ERStudio Business Architect X.X\samples\ERStudio Data Architect Models\.
-Select the file named "Northwind.dm1 and click Open. - 3.
+- In the Model View, right-click the Conceptual Model "Sales" and select Import > From ER/Studio Data Architect > Create New Conceptual Objects.... - 2.
+The import type of ER/Studio Data Architect diagram is selected by default.
+In the Location dialog, browse to the location of your ER/Studio Business Architect installation and go to the following directory: - ...\Program Files\ERStudio Business Architect X.X.X\samples\ERStudio Data Architect Models - Select the file named "Northwind.dm1," and then click Open. - 3.
 Leave the model name as "Northwind".
-Also, leave the default setting of "Sales" for the location of the model to be created, and click Next.
+Also, leave the default setting of "Sales" for the location of the model to be created, and then click Next.

-4. In the Object Selection dialog you can specify the objects you want included in the model.
-From the list of Available Entities, select the Entity labeled "Customers" and click ▶.
+4. In the Object Selection dialog, you can specify the objects you want included in the model.
+From the list of Available Entities, select the Entity labeled "Customers," and then click. .
 When you select a main model/submodel, all the entities inside that submodel are moved to the Selected Entities tree.
 A subject area and diagram are created for each submodel.
-In this case a Subject Area and diagram are created with the name "Customers".
+In this case a Subject Area and diagram are created with the name "Customers."